 Odo eventually takes heed once he finds a significant reason to return to his race: to spread a cure for the plague dooming his race and, in doing so, temper their animosity towards the Federation.

 In "The Siege of AR-558", Quark's comments about humans to his nephew Nog don't seem so unreasonable when you remember just how much dirty work our heroes have done up to this point in the Dominion War.

-In an earlier episode, he says that the reason humans hate Ferrengi is because Ferrengi culture is everything that humans think that they abandoned, that the Ferrengi are a living reminder of everything bad they used to be.
+In an earlier episode, he says that the reason humans hate Ferengi is because Ferengi culture is everything that humans think that they abandoned, that the Ferengi are a living reminder of everything bad they used to be.
 The thing is, that he's absolutely right from a behind-the-scenes perspective.
-The Ferrengi were created as a statement on twentieth-century earth culture taken to an extreme, to show how much better and more enlightened humans have become since then... but his statement proves especially haunting over the course of the series as characters are forced to abandon high ideals as the realities of war set in.
+The Ferengi were created as a statement on twentieth-century earth culture taken to an extreme, to show how much better and more enlightened humans have become since then... but his statement proves especially haunting over the course of the series as characters are forced to abandon high ideals as the realities of war set in.

-The Witch of Into The Woods has this effect on the characters; regardless of whether they say so aloud, they are visibly humbled by the Hannibal Lecture that is "Last Midnight", in which she calls them out on the fact that their wishes and carelessness got them in the trouble they're in now.
+The Witch of Into the Woods has this effect on the characters; regardless of whether they say so aloud, they are visibly humbled by the breaking speech that is "Last Midnight", in which she calls them out on the fact that their wishes and carelessness got them in the trouble they're in now.

 Freddie Trumper of Chess is correct in his assertions that his reputation as the bad boy of chess have help to renew public interest in the game.
 He later helps Anatoly realize that winning the championship is his only chance to redeem himself.